XHRN-FM

 XHRN-FM is a radio station on 96.5 FM in Veracruz, Veracruz, Mexico, known as Más Latina.
+The station is broadcast from a high-power transmitter in Santiago Tuxtla and a lower-power transmitter in the city of Veracruz.

 History

 XHRN received its concession on July 20, 1976.
 It was owned by Romeo Luis Rascón Delgado and broadcast with an ERP of 10 kW.

 In October 1993, it was sold to Frecuencia Modulada Tropical and increased its ERP to nearly 40 kW.

+XHRN became a franchise of the Ke Buena national Regional Mexican format from Televisa Radio in August 2008, returning to its prior branding in September 2011.

+In 2015, Grupo FM Multimedios split into two companies owned by separate members of the same family, with the group owning XHRN calling itself Radio Networks.
+Radio Networks owned XHRN, XHFTI-FM in the Córdoba market, and XHTD-FM in Coatzacoalcos, all branded Más Latina.

-In 2015, XHRN was approved for HD Radio.
+In 2015, XHRN was approved to broadcast in HD Radio.

-The owner, Radio Networks, frequently abbreviates its name as RN — it is likely a backronym for the station's calls, which likely come from the original concessionaire's name.

 Transmitters

-Uniquely among Mexican radio stations, XHRN-FM is broadcast simultaneously from two main transmitters, one in the city of Veracruz and another atop Cerro del Vigía in Santiago Tuxtla.
+XHRN-FM is broadcast simultaneously from two main transmitters, one in the city of Veracruz and another atop Cerro del Vigía in Santiago Tuxtla.